starcoinorg/starcoin-cookbook/docs/02-getting-started/02-setup/07-private-network.md

 ## Form a custom network cluster

-After starting a node, you can find the node's address in the log or standard output, which might look like this:
+After starting a node, you can find the address of the node in the log or standard output, record the IP address of the machine, and then use it for networking.
+It may look like this:

 ```shell
 2022-05-25T11:27:10.201604911+00:00 INFO - Self address is: /ip4/127.0.0.1/tcp/9840/p2p/12D3KooWR1p3uxnWZ2rv5mZ3Sw2i8z3gabxNEHjgkPDC2pkk19Vp